 For a deeper understanding of different optimization methods, look at Model optimization.

 How do I optimize TensorFlow Lite performance for my machine learning task?

 The high-level process to optimize TensorFlow Lite performance looks something like this:

 - Make sure that you have the right model for the task.
-For image classification, check out our list of hosted models.
+For image classification, check out the TensorFlow Hub.

 - Tweak the number of threads.
 Many TensorFlow Lite operators support